-LifePoint Health and the Sisters of Charity Health System today announced that the acquisition of Providence Hospitals by LifePoint Health has been completed.
+LifePoint Health (NASDAQ: LPNT) and the Sisters of Charity Health System today announced that the acquisition of Providence Hospitals by LifePoint Health has been completed.
 In joining LifePoint, Providence will have access to new resources that will further enhance quality care and strengthen its ability to expand the services it provides.
 It also will continue to operate in a manner consistent with the identity of a Catholic hospital, as it has since its founding.

 “LifePoint is thrilled to welcome the employees, physicians and volunteers at Providence Hospitals to the LifePoint family.
 Under the previous leadership of the Sisters of Charity Health System, Providence Hospitals established a rich legacy of providing quality care and meeting unmet healthcare needs in the Midlands,” said William F. Carpenter III, chairman and chief executive officer of LifePoint Health.
 “We are excited to continue the hospital’s Catholic identity and proud to be partners in writing the next chapter of Providence’s history.
 Together, we will advance healthcare delivery in this region and find new ways to make the communities we serve healthier.”